lingjzhu/charsiu/README.md

 ## Charsiu: A transformer-based phonetic aligner [[arXiv]](https://arxiv.org/abs/2110.03876)

-**[UPDATE]** Mandarin models are now available on the model hub.

-**Note.** The aligner is under active development.
-New functions, new languages and detailed documentation will be added soon!
-Give us a star if you like our project!
+**[UPDATE]** Word alignment functionality has been added to `charsiu_forced_aligner` .
+This is only experimental and might not always work.
+We'll be improving it in the coming weeks.

 ### Intro
 **Charsiu** is a phonetic alignment tool, which can:
 - recognise phonemes in a given audio file
 - perform forced alignment using phone transcriptions created in the previous step or provided by the user.
 - directly predict the phone-to-audio alignment from audio (text-independent alignment)
+The aligner is under active development.
+New functions, new languages and detailed documentation will be added soon!
+Give us a star if you like our project!

 Pretrained models are available at the 🤗 *HuggingFace* model hub: https://huggingface.co/charsiu.

 **Fun fact**: Char Siu is one of the most representative dishes of Cantonese cuisine 🍲 (see [wiki](https://en.wikipedia.org/wiki/Char_siu)).